joomla/joomla-cms/docs/manual/en-US/chapters/packages/data.md

 The magic `__set` method is similar and works like a "set column" method.
 It will set all a value for a property for all the objects in the list.

+The `clear` method will clear all the objects in the data set.

+The `keys` method will return all of the keys of the objects stored in the set.
+It works like the `array_keys` function does on an PHP array.

 ```php
 // Add a new element to the end of the list.
 $players[] => new JData(array('race' => 'Skaven', 'level' => 2));